QUOTES-Russian President Vladimir Putin's annual news conference | Business

 QUOTES-Russian President Vladimir Putin's annual news conference

-The quotes below were translated into English by Reuters.
+This may seem strange to you, but I do not interfere in the central bank's work, but I assess it as positive and believe that in principle we are finding the right balance."
 ON ECONOMY "GDP growth this year is expected to be 4.5%."
 "The unemployment rate has become lower, by the end of the year it may slightly increase to 4.4%.
-This is a very good indicator of the economy as a whole."
-ON COVID-19 IMMUNITY "Collective immunity today in Russia is 59.4%...

 - Country: